 Golf enthusiasts reserve tee times at Manele Golf Course, a signature Jack Nicklaus-designed 18-hole course.
 The course offers breathtaking coastal views and challenging holes, providing an unforgettable golfing experience.
 Make sure to book your tee time in advance.

-• If you plan to play a lot of golf, you can ask them about a temporary golf club membership which might be more cost-effective.
+- If you plan to play a lot of golf, ask them about a temporary golf club membership, which can be more cost-effective.

 Fitness and Tennis